 |From||Matthias Peichl <Matthias.Peichl@slu.se>|

-• The candidate must have a PhD awarded in the fields of environmental sciences, ecology, physical geography or any other closely related subject
+• The candidates must have a PhD awarded in the fields of environmental sciences, hydrology, meteorology, physical geography or any other closely related subject

-• Demonstrated experience with eddy covariance data and micrometeorological theory including data processing (e.g. using EddyPro) and interpretation is required
+• Demonstrated experience with eddy covariance data and micrometeorological theory (WP1&2), hydrology and catchment biogeochemistry (WP4) including data processing and interpretation is required

-• The candidate must be able to independently conduct field work, which also requires a driver's license valid in Sweden.
+• The candidates must be able to independently conduct field work, which also requires a driver's license valid in Sweden.

-• The candidate must be fluent in English to be able to write, communicate and interact in an English-speaking environment.
+• The candidates must be fluent in English to be able to write, communicate and interact in an English-speaking environment.

-• The candidate must have documented experience in writing and publishing scientific articles
+• The candidates must have documented experience in writing and publishing scientific articles

-• Experience in either one or more of the following is considered a merit: carbon cycle research in boreal landscapes, skills in GIS, logger programming and/or in the handling and processing of large data sets (e.g. using Matlab, R, etc).
+• Experience in either one or more of the following is considered a merit: carbon cycle research in boreal landscapes (i.e. forests, peatlands and aquatic systems), EC flux measurements in complex terrain, flux footprint modelling, inverse modeling, as well as skills in GIS, logger programming and/or in the handling and processing of large data sets

 Place of work: The postdoc location is at the Forestry Faculty of the Swedish University of Agricultural Sciences (SLU), Department of Forest Ecology & Management, in Umeå, Sweden.